expyriment/expyriment/documentation/sphinx/Installation.rst

 * PySerial_ (>=2.5) (to use serial port communication)
 * PyParallel_ (>=0.2) (to use parallel port communication on Linux)

+Please be aware that Expyriment plugins (extras) might have additional dependencies.

 We provide more detailed platform-specific instructions for installing Expyriment here: